StackVista/stackstate-docs/setup/data-management/data_retention.md

 ### External metrics and events data store

-If you have configured your own data source to be accessed by StackState, the retention policy is determined by the metric/event store you connected.
+If you have configured your own data source to be accessed by StackState, the retention policy is determined by the metric/event store that you have connected.